AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 +++How to send welcome email to newly created external profile?

-When adding an external user, in the&nbsp;**Add External Registration Profile** dialog, enter the email of the external manager.
+When adding an external user, in the **Add External Registration Profile** dialog, enter the email of the external manager.
 When you click Save, a welcome email also gets sent to the email address that you had specified.
 If you want to send the welcome mail again, click the envelope icon, as shown below:

 ![](assets/send-welcome-mail.png)